buildpacks/rfcs/text/0000-pack-package-refactor.md

 ```

 ### Possible Future structure.
-This is a long term guess about which functionality we would want to pull out into packages as well as additional
+This is a long term guess about which functionality we would want to pull out into packages or separate repositories.
-commands that could be used by other platforms (such as Tekton)

 ```
 .
 ├── cmd/
-│   ├── pack/ → current pack cli
+│   └── pack/ → current pack cli
-│   ├── env-vars/ → cli for handling platform env vars.
-│   └── fetcher/ → cli to download buildpacks.
 ├── pkg/
 │   ├── client/ → current pack client library
 │   ├── descriptor/ → lib for processing project descriptor